JosephEoff/josepheoff.github.io/_posts/2022-11-6-haspkeeper.md

 |-----------|
 |![Hasp keeper](/assets/2022-11-6-haspkeeper/0.jpg)|

-You close the latch, then put that through loop of the hasp.
+You close the latch, then put that through the loop of the hasp.
 It keeps the latch closed, but it isn't a lock.
 The weight of the long legs keeps it from swinging around and falling out of the hasp.

 The blacksmith made one out of a piece of scrap - it was just right.